StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 ***These 8 principles are:***

 ***The principle of objects:*** Content should be treated as a living, breathing thing.
-It has lifecycles, behaviors, and attributes.
+It has lifecycles, behaviours, and attributes.
 ***The principle of choices:*** Less is more.
 Keep the number of choices to a minimum.
 ***The principle of disclosure:*** Show a preview of information that will help users understand what kind of information is hidden if they dig deeper.
 ***The principle of exemplars:*** Show examples of content when describing the content of the categories.